ChronoComplexity/2025-recruitment-technical-assessment/backend/README.md

+Comment: Preferred language for backend development is usually Typescript,  but I've filled in the Python form as well for the backend, since I'm also capable of using it.
+A possible consideration for the project would be loop detection for the recipes, as if recipes reference each other currently it could lead to undefined behaviour.
+Loop detection would be implemented with a set keeping track of the original recipes the smaller recipes are used in, but I've left it without loop detection as it's undefined behaviour.
+In the Python file, since fns are snake_case and variables are camelCase, I decided to keep that consistent.

+(Also, the test for duplicate names in test.sh is somewhat invalid when adding a recipe with dupe ingredients, since it has a cookTime not a requiredItems lists for some reason, and therefore would fail either way.)

 > This question is relevant for **any project with a backend (minus chaos)**
 > (Bridges, Circles, Clusters, Freerooms, Notangles, Structs, Unielectives).